WHY do I work as a financial planner?

 What FEES do I charge?

 Building a thoughtful financial plan in which you can have confidence does take some time.
-Plans typically cost $3,600 – $4,000 to craft.
-Prior to getting started, I provide prospective clients a detailed proposal, outlining the scope of work to be done and the fees I’ll charge to build the plan – so my clients always know how much they’ll be spending upfront.
+Plans cost $4,000 to craft.
+Prior to getting started, I provide prospective clients a detailed proposal outlining the scope of work to be done, to ensure my clients know we’re on the same page.

 For wealth management, I charge 0.5% to manage portfolios up to $1 million in size and a reduced fee on amounts over $1 million.